shadowmoon-waltz/bitcoin-wallet/README.md

 The license is unchanged (GPLv3 License).
 Note that I used and added to the repository the single file mjson library, which is released under the Apache License 2.0.

 Note that this fork is mainly for my own use, so support from me may be minimal.
+This fork is not affiliated with the upstream project.
+I may still take issues and pull requests, time permitting.
+Please confirm issues or pull requests pertain specifically to the fork and not the upstream project.
+If it pertains to the fork, report/pull request here.
+If it relates to upstream, it should be reproduced/pull requested against the upstream project and reported/pull requested to that project.
+I added in features
-Please do not report issues to the the original developer of bitcoin wallet (who is not affiliated with me or this fork).
-I added in features I needed, and I did not do extensive testing.
+I needed, and I did not do extensive testing.
 While I think it works and I don't want anyone to lose crypto, per the license, neither of us are liable for anything that happens as a result of using this software, there is no warranty, and so on.
-The original reason for the fork was to save money by pulled in segwit changes from the bitcoinj then-post-release branch.
-I may still take issues and pull requests, time permitting.

 Main gradle build command: assembleProdRelease